team-telnyx/demo-python-telnyx/call-center-texml/README.md

 *NGROK_URL:* For the project you will ned ngrok installed and running.
 Grad the url you got from step 2 and place here.

 Save this file.
 If these are correct, you should now have everthing you need to run the app.

+#### 8. Configure your Answer XML file.

+On the condition that the agent hangs up, how do you want this to be handled?

+You can specify this in your answer.xml file.
+A dial is there as a placeholder.
+If you want nothing to be done.
+Send an empty XML file.

 ## Running The Application